dcodejava/browser-sniff/readme.txt

 * WP compliant, no need to create a browsers directory anymore
 * First release on http://wordpress.org/extend/plugins

+= 1.12 =
+* Added new Icons for MAC OS X, Internet Explorer and Safari, Thanks to [Peter Upfold](http://peter.upfold.org.uk/)

 == Upgrade Notice ==

 = 1.11 =